amanbhala/Parking_space_block_booking_system/README.md

 (5) The ParkingStructure creates a new thread, an OrderProcessingThread, to process the order;
 (6) The OrderProcessingThread processes the order, e.g., checks the credit card number and the maximum number allowed to purchase, etc., and calculates the total amount.
 (7) The OrderProcessingThread sends a confirmation to the parking space agent and prints the order information (on screen).

+# Run the project
+Open the project in Visual Studio and then hit F5 or press the Run button.
+You can change the